Tosin-Adesina/SillyInspirationalQuoteGenerator/README.md

 ```
 A nugget of advice straight from heavens will subsequently be printed to the command line
 ## Project Status
-completed
+Completed

 ## Room for Improvement
-- Create a website so that users can nteract with a UI.
+- Create a website so that users can interact with a UI.

 ## Acknowledgements